go-delve/delve/README.md

 * `print $var` - Evaluate a variable.

 * `info $type [regex]` - Outputs information about the symbol table.
 An optional regex filters the list.
 Example `info funcs unicode`.
 Valid types are:
-  * `sources` - Prings the path of all source files
+  * `args` - Prints the name and value of all arguments to the current function
   * `funcs` - Prings the name of all defined functions
   * `locals` - Prints the name and value of all local variables in the current context
+  * `sources` - Prings the path of all source files
-  * `args` - Prints the name and value of all arguments to the current function
+  * `vars` - Prints the name and value of all package variables in the app.
+Any variable that is not local or arg is considered a package variables

 * `exit` - Exit the debugger.